-In period January- June 2019 the Bank recorded the net income from reduction of impairment of financial assets and credit risk-bearing off-balance sheet items not measured at fair value through P&L in amount of RSD 1,637,952 thousand unlike the same period 2018 when on the same basis it recorded net expense in amount of RSD 35,188 thousand.
-Increase compared to the same reporting period largely relates to income from abolishment of indirect write-offs of share in equity of subsidiary banks that are measured at purchase value on the basis of re-valuation of share in subsidiary legal entities in amount of RSD 826,714 thousand (reference Item 3.16.), as well as to collection of receivables, from February 2019, which the Bank achieved by realizing the contract between two clients, in accordance with the provisions of the legally effective pre-packaged reorganisation plan, based on purchase and sale of warehouse facility over which the Bank has the right of registration of mortgage.
+The remaining effect of net increase compared to the same reporting period largely relates to income from abolishment of indirect write-offs of share in equity of subsidiary banks that are measured at purchase value on the basis of re-valuation of share in subsidiary legal entities in amount of RSD 826,714 thousand (reference Item 3.16.), as well as to collection of receivables written off in the amount of RSD 955,956 thousand from February 2019, which the Bank achieved through execution of contracts between two clients, in accordance with the provisions of the legally effective pre-packaged reorganisation plan, based on purchase and sale of warehouse facility over which the Bank has the right of registration of mortgage.
 Total amount of payment of RSD 442,089 thousand is recognized in P&L on the basis of collection of written-off receivables.